yangwao/slides/slides.md

 # KodaDot: the Metahour

-Brief history of KodaDot and beyond
+1+ year recap of KodaDot ecosystem of 80+ contributors